AMIRJA2002/FastAPI-Blog/README.md

 - Database migrations using Alembic
 - Easy deployment with Docker and Docker Compose
 - Environment variable configuration for secure setup
+- CI/CD pipeline setup using GitHub Actions for automated deployment and testing
 - Comprehensive testing suite

 ---